RTOS vs GPOS: A Complete Guide

 The Scheduler

-The scheduler has three states: first is ready to run state which applies to a ready task that can switch to running state when necessary.
+The scheduler has three states: first is ready to run state, which applies to a ready task that can switch to a running state when necessary.
 Second is the running state which applies to when a task is executing.
 Lastly, the blocked state is when the task can’t run and is sent to a blocked state.

 Also, there are three types of scheduling techniques which are: